Eureka-wong/eureka-wong.github.io/_pages/cv.md

 Lab Experience
 ======
-* Spring 2024-Present: A group member of Multimodel Research Group
+* Spring 2024-Present: A group member of Multimodel Research Group in Future Network of Intelligence Institute (FNii)

 Service
 ======
+* 2024.12-2025.6: Teaching Assistant of Introduction to Data Science course
+  * CUHKSZ
+  * Duties include:
+      * Tutor students basic concepts of Data Science, including probability, statistics, optimization and machine learning.
+      * Instill core knowledge from course materials to assign quizzes to students to examine their command of the course.
+      * Answer students' questions and help improve their academic performance.

-* Spring-Fall 2024: Intern at Future Network of Intelligence Institute(Fnii)
+* 2024.4-2025.4: Intern at Future Network of Intelligence Institute(Fnii)
   * Fnii, CUHKSZ
-  * Duties include: Conduct research on feature alignment, 3D representation, etc.
+  * Duties include:
+      * Identify high quality datasets like Scannet, Nuimages, etc. for experiments.
+      * Streamline model pipeline and improve model's performance across various datasets.
+      * Analyze the experiment results and propose innovative methods to enhance model's performance.

-* Fall 2024: Teaching Assistant of introduction to Python course at CUHKSZ
+* 2024.9-2025.1: Teaching Assistant of introduction to Python course
+  * Duties include: Introduce fundamental concepts of Python.
+Tutor students to debug their codes.
+Answer students' questions concerning Python.

 * Spring 2024: Voluntary Online Teaching
   * Stepping Stone